zmfltm/dominator/README.md

 wsl --install -d Ubuntu
 ```

-Restart if Windows asks you to open Ubuntu then run
+restart if Windows asks you to open Ubuntu then run

 ```bash
 sudo apt update